-It is also worth noting I installed the same type of lead acid battery.
-I considered a Absorbent Glass Mat (AGM) because they last longer and they’re lighter, but also more expensive and definitely would require registration in the car.
+It is also worth noting I installed the same type of lead-acid battery.
+I considered an Absorbent Glass Mat (AGM) because they last longer and they’re lighter, but also more expensive and definitely would require registration in the car.

 Do not change battery types without registering.

 If after a few weeks I notice the battery is being impacted, I will take it to get registered.
 If not, I’ll keep things as they are.
 You can’t deny the $250 to do it yourself versus potential $450 or more for BMW to do it is considerably cheaper if you’re on a budget especially.

 I sold the car earlier this year, but the car never skipped a beat since I changed the battery myself without registering.
 I saw no voltage issues or other problems as a result of not registering the battery.
 So, who knows what registering really does?

 It is worth pointing out that I replaced the old battery with a new one of the same type and CCA’s.
 If you increase or decrease the CCA’s of the battery or put an entirely different type of battery in, things could be different.